German Football Association

 The German Football Association (Deutscher Fußball-Bund /de/; DFB /de/) is the governing body of football, futsal, and beach soccer in Germany.
 A founding member of both FIFA and UEFA, the DFB has jurisdiction for the German football league system and is in charge of the men's and women's national teams.
 The DFB headquarters are in Frankfurt am Main.
 Sole members of the DFB are the German Football League (Deutsche Fußball Liga; DFL), organising the professional Bundesliga and the 2.
 Bundesliga, along with five regional and 21 state associations, organising the semi-professional and amateur levels.
-The 21 state associations of the DFB have a combined number of 23,868 clubs with little more than 8 million members, making the DFB the single largest sports federation in the world.
+The 21 state associations of the DFB have a combined number of 23,713 clubs with more than 8 million members, making the DFB the single largest sports federation in the world.